My Wedding blog

 The use of horses may seem like a far cry from dove releases.
 But, like all other animals, horses desire freedom.
 In order for them to perform and serve humans, they have their spirits broken.
 This means mentally, but it often means physically, too.
 Horses develop spinal and other bone issues from carrying humans at too young an age.
 Horses also suffer abuse in various industries from the rodeo to horse racing: Why So Many Horses Have Died at Santa Anita.

 Many cities have banned horse drawn carriages, and that number is growing.
-This list of incidents involving horse drawn carriages makes it easy to see why.
 There are very few protections for horses, especially in the extreme heat of Florida.
 Protests occur regularly in St. Augustine over this issue.
 Horses work until the ambient temperature reaches 95 degrees or the heat index reaches 105.
 This doesn’t even take into account that carriage horses in the city continually breathe in exhaust fumes from automobiles.

 Horses develop debilitating leg problems from walking on hard surfaces.
 They are easily spooked by things like a wedding videographer’s drone.
 Older horses no longer in service are often sent to slaughter.
 A piece of metal inserted in their mouths called a “bit” leads to damage of the horse’s teeth and gums.
 The bit is for controlling the horse’s movements.